agnibeshSamanta1988/snowflake-data-engineering/SnowSQL-specific commands/snowflake.md

 -- Download file from stage to local (SnowSQL)
 GET @~/customers/staged/MOCK_latest_0_0_0.csv file://F:\temp\;

+-- Unload data to stage by partition
+COPY INTO @~/customers/staged/
+    FROM customers
+    PARTITION BY region
+    FILE_FORMAT = (TYPE = CSV COMPRESSION = NONE)
+    HEADER = TRUE

 -- Unload to S3
 COPY INTO s3://mybucket/unload/
     FROM customers